 We’re proud to be leading an effort towards environmental justice that expands beyond our local communities to broader San Mateo County.
 Nuestra Casa advocates, informs, and trains members of our community to become environmental justice leaders.
 By teaching and unlocking local communities of color’s leadership potential, they can understand, develop, and prioritize local solutions to more comprehensively address environmental equity and justice issues.
 We believe our community can do more than survive in this climate reality.

-Food Rescue: Did you know that our Food Distribution program does more than feed thousands of people every month?
-With our partners, San Mateo County Office of Sustainability and Second Harvest Food Bank, we also save thousands of pounds of fresh, usable food per month from a landfill, reducing greenhouse gases.
+Did you know that our Food Distribution program does more than feed thousands of people every month?
+With our partners, San Mateo County Office of Sustainability and Second Harvest Food Bank, we also save tens of thousands of pounds of edible food per month from a landfill, reducing greenhouse gases.